bright/new-www/content/blog/ux-design-transport-management-software-case-study.md

 ### Iconography

-Every product design requires iconography.
-Although icons have to be unique, they still cannot be out of the box.
+Every product design requires iconography. **Although icons have to be unique, they still cannot be out of the box**.
 No one wants to reinvent the wheel, so icons should be comprehensible.
 They must evoke the right associations, even if they are designed specifically for this app.

 Here are examples of icons showing users’ actions available on the app: